cgpalmer/ms3-project-2/README.md

 The majority of the website stays consistent to an easy user experience.
-There are minor changes to font-sizes etc. Some of these can be seen in the [responsiveImages](assets/files/responsiveImages.pdf) There are a few major resposive choices, detailed below.
+There are minor changes to font-sizes etc. Some of these can be seen in the [Responsive image](assets/files/responsive-design.jpg) There are a few major resposive choices, detailed below.

 1. When viewing on a laptop the search results present their information in a different way.
 The incident description,